 Difficult to clean – If you have windows that are difficult to clean, you may think about replacement windows.
 With new technology, windows are now much easier to clean.

 Rotting windows – If your windows are falling apart or rotting, they should be replaced right away.

-Tired of painting your windows – If you still have windows that are in need of painting on the exterior or the paint is peeling, you can replace them with aluminum-clad or vinyl-clad windows, eliminating to ever have to paint your windows again.
+Tired of painting your windows – If you still have windows that are in need of painting on the exterior, you can replace them with aluminum-clad or vinyl-clad windows, eliminating to ever have to paint your windows again.